aThornes/wordsquare/README.md

 Generates a valid word square for a give word length and character set

 Supports two variants:
 Single(Default) - n^2 characters must be given for n word length.
-Each character must be used and only used 1 time.
+Each character must be used and only used once.
-Any - Characters can be used any number of times and not all characters must be used.
+Any - Characters can be used any number of times, and not all characters must be used.

 ## Dependencies